Category: House & Home

 This New Old House Part 5: Water Wars – The Filter Saga

-Or: How I Became an Accidental Expert in Water Treatment Through Sheer Desperation 2010-2026 So we had a well.
+2010-2026 So we had a well.
 It produced water.
 The lab said the water was safe.
 We were good to go, right?
-Reader, we were not good to go.
-The lab test for your certificate of occupancy checks for bacteria and major…
+We were not good to go.
+The lab test for your certificate of occupancy checks for bacteria and major contaminants.
+What it doesn’t test for is whether you’ll be living with hard water…

 -